Pikes Peak International Hill Climb: Emergence of electric vehicles

 Electric cars have featured on and off in the PPIHC since the early 1980s.
 In 1981 Joe Ball took a Sears Electric Car to the top in 32:07.410, in 1994 Katy Endicott brought her Honda to the top in 15:44.710 and in 2013 Nobuhiro Tajima broke the 10 minute barrier with a time of 9:46.530 in his E-RUNNER Pikes Peak Special.
 In the following years electric entries would become more common, steadily breaking their powertrain records and eventually the overall record in 2018.

-For hill-climb events, and this event in particular, it is reasonable to suggest that a modern, well designed electric car will be at an advantage over internal combustion engined cars.
-The issue of limited range does not apply to short sprints and the twisty nature of the Pikes Peak course lends itself well to the almost instant torque delivery of electric motors.
-Additionally, the lowering air density of high altitudes does not reduce the power available to the driver as it does with air-breathing engines.

 Although the 2014 event was won by a gasoline powered car; second (Greg Tracy), third (Hiroshi Masuoka) and fourth (Nobuhiro Tajima) places overall were taken by electric cars.

 In 2015, electric cars placed first (Rhys Millen) and second (Nobuhiro Tajima) overall.
 In an interview with Rhys Millen, he said that he had lost power to the car's rear motor pack before the halfway point.
 Had this not happened he had expected his run to be 30 seconds faster.

 In 2016 gasoline again took top honors but electric completed the podium taking second (Rhys Millen) and third (Tetsuya Yamano) as well as fifth (Nobuhiro Tajima) places overall.

 At the 2018 event, an electric car set a new overall record for the first time in the event's history as Frenchman Romain Dumas completed the course in the all-electric Volkswagen I.D.
 R with a time of 7:57.148, breaking the 8 minute barrier for the first time.

 The death of motorcyclist Carlin Dunne during the 2019 race forced the organization to postpone all motorcycle racing at the event.
-This decision will be reviewed following the 2021 running of the event.
+This decision was reviewed following the 2021 running of the event, and motorcycle competition was subsequently discontinued.